It’s been a week since I posted – I’m a terrible Blog Mommy, huh? 🙂

 It all starts when I decided that, since I’m working from home almost all the time now, I might really want to consider a new office chair.
 Off we went to the Office Max sale a few weeks ago, and home came a new chair, a thing of wonder, beauty and fewer trips to the chiropractor.

 It came in a large box, with some assembly required.
-Sarah scoped out the box, decided the wanted to keep it for “a project,” and carted it to her basement workshop.
+Ashar scoped out the box, decided the wanted to keep it for “a project,” and carted it to her basement workshop.

 Well, leave it to Mom – I decided it might be a bit more comfortable if we raised the roof.
 So we used a box-cutter (I helped with this part) and slit along both edges of the larger, flat side.
 Effectively, that left us with a base and two short sides, plus a tall “back” with a flap that hangs down a bit in the front.

-It wasn’t long before Sarah realized that a blanket would pad it out a bit.
+It wasn’t long before Ashar realized that a blanket would pad it out a bit.
 She pulled our green afghan in and sat and played with her stuffed animals and her 3DS.